ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 .. include:: ../../doc-snippets/devbuild.rst

-Directly following the release of SRW v2.2.0, the App will install miniconda and SRW environments as part of the build process.
+Starting with SRW v2.2.0, the App installs miniconda and SRW environments as part of the build process.
 The location defaults to inside the SRW clone in ``ufs-srweather-app/conda``, however users can set any path on their system using the ``--conda-dir`` flag.
 If conda is already installed in that location, conda installation will be skipped.
 The following example uses a